 When I write stories, they are always about the people.
 Sure, things happen, but those situations don’t drive the story – the character arcs do.
 How do you decide whether you should write character versus plot driven books?
 Well, in On Writing, Stephen King tells us that he believes the best books are character-driven and I agree.

 However, everyone has a different writing style and just because you write plot-driven books doesn’t mean you should be creating flat, one-dimensional characters.
-Twist of Fate has an exciting, page-turning plot, but my focus was on Trevor and Brooklyn‘s psyches, growth and development rather than external events.
+Sweet Redemption has an exciting, page-turning plot, but my focus was on Trevor and Brooklyn‘s psyches, growth and development rather than external events.